 Fault tolerance in WSNs has been studied extensively by researchers in computer science engineering.
 The application background is mainly event or target detection in battlefield surveillance, habitat monitoring, or environment monitoring etc. The main objective is that in the presence of faulty sensor nodes, how to detect or locate specific events or targets over a specific region.

 A widely adopted fault-tolerant strategy is through decision fusion.
-Fig. 1 shows the basic theory of decision fusion[2] If event or target H occurs or appears, each sensor (Si) observes it via signal yi and makes a local decision ui which is typically, a binary value.
+Fig. 1 shows the basic theory of decision fusion[2].
+If event or target H occurs or appears, each sensor (Si) observes it via signal yi and makes a local decision ui which is typically, a binary value.
 The local decisions are sent to a fusion center, where the final decision u0 is made by combining these local decisions.
 It is assumed the occurrence of event will be detected by more than one sensor nodes.
 This redundancy will be utilized in the fusion algorithm.
 Optimal fusion algorithms have been sought under the Bayesian or the Neyman-Person performance criterion.
 Using the scheme, event/target can still be correctly detected in the presence of faulty sensor nodes.